 Diving environment: advanced divers, beginner divers, drift diving, healthy reefs, off the beaten track, very popular, wall diving, wreck diving

-Dive sites and activities: ABC
+Dive sites and activities: Central Atolls

 Day 1